slick/slick/doc/src/gettingstarted.md

 # Getting Started {index="sample;download"}

 The easiest way to get started is with a working sample application.
 The following samples are part of the official Slick distribution.
-You can either clone Slick from github or download pre-packaged zip files with an indiviual sample plus an [sbt] launcher.
+You can either clone Slick from github or download pre-packaged zip files with an individual sample plus an [sbt] launcher.

 * To learn the basics of Slick, start with the **Hello Slick** sample ([github](samplerepo:hello-slick),